HIFU for Prostate Cancer Treatment

-HIFU to treat prostate cancer is an effective minimally-invasive option which carries a low risk of side-effects.
+HIFU for prostate cancer treatment is an effective minimally-invasive option which carries a low risk of side-effects.

 High Intensity Focused Ultrasound (HIFU) is a minimally invasive treatment that can be used to ablate or destroy areas of tissue within the prostate gland, or for that matter, any other type of tissue in the body.
 HIFU uses ultrasound pulses which are concentrated in a similar way to how a magnifying glass is often used by a child to concentrate the Sun’s rays to one single point to burn a paper or dry leaf.
 This is called the focal point and means that the energy that is delivered by the HIFU probe is concentrated to an area the size of a grain of rice within the prostate gland.
 It is only that focal point which is heated to temperatures which cells in the body cannot survive.
 The tissue that the ultrasound pulse goes through in order to reach the focal point is not damaged.
 As a result, the temperature that can be achieved at the focal point is at least 65 to 70 degrees centigrade and commonly 80-90 degrees centigrade.
 This means that the cells within the focal point, which is the size of a grain of rice, is effectively boiled.

-When HIFU is being used to treat prostate cancer, it can be used to target individual areas of cancer (with a margin of normal tissue) with multiple pulses that overlap so that a region of the prostate can be treated.
+When HIFU for prostate cancer treatment is being used, it can be used to target individual areas of cancer (with a margin of normal tissue) with multiple pulses that overlap so that a region of the prostate can be treated.
 HIFU for the treatment of prostate cancer can be used to treat the entire prostate or it can be used to treat areas of prostate cancer usually no more than two areas.
 Whole gland HIFU is less commonly used nowadays but in some circumstances can still be used.
 Focal HIFU therapy which is the use of HIFU to treat individual areas of prostate cancer within the gland is now much more commonly used.
 The concept of focal therapy for prostate cancer is similar to breast lumpectomy.
 It carries fewer side effects compared to radical whole gland treatments like radiotherapy or surgical removal of the prostate (prostatectomy) and recovery back to normal activity is also sooner.

 Is HIFU used instead of surgery (prostatectomy) or radiotherapy for the treatment of prostate cancer?